North Central News

 Once you click “Submit,” your federal aid form should be processed in three to five days, or seven to 10 days if you fill out the financial aid application on a paper FAFSA form.

 After your FAFSA application is processed, you and the schools listed will get a copy of your Student Aid Report, including your Expected Family Contribution and your eligibility for Pell Grants.
+Once you've submitted the requirements, your school's financial aid office will also submit a financial aid award letter for you.

 At North Central College financial aid office, we love the FAFSA and we’re all about getting you acquainted.
 For more information on applying for financial aid, including what aid North Central College offers and our FAFSA school code number (001734), go to northcentralcollege.edu/aid-costs/applying-aid.